 When I got there, I found Scott sitting in a chair and he looked up at me and asked, “Are you William Beem?”

-It surprised me that he knew my name, and he asked a few other questions quickly, and then got up to tell me that he was really pleased with something I wrote about his assistant at the time, Brad Moore.
+It surprised me that he knew my name, and he quickly asked a few other questions, and then got up to tell me that he was really pleased with something I wrote about his assistant at the time, Brad Moore.

-Basically, I'm impressed with Brad and the career he developed for himself.
-He went to photo school, which was something I intended to do and instead got sidetracked in an IT career.
+Basically, I’m impressed with Brad and the career he developed for himself.
+He went to photo school, which I intended to do, and instead got sidetracked in an IT career.
 He worked for Joe McNally and then Scott Kelby as an assistant.
-Brad Moore is a friendly guy who was on his way to build the career that I wanted, but never did.
-He's friendly, creative and I think secretly an evil genius who gets stuff done.
+Brad Moore is a friendly guy on his way to building the career I wanted but never did.
+He’s friendly, creative, and secretly an evil genius who gets stuff done.

 I think my comment to that effect is how I got on Scott’s radar and he appreciated that I saw the good in Brad.
 The workshop went on from there and I had an absolute blast.

-Scott covered everything from the different lighting techniques to help engaging with the models (no small effort because one of our models really wanted to give advice, too) and finishing the photos as either a portrait or a composite image.
+Scott covered everything from the different lighting techniques to help engage with the models (no small effort because one of our models wanted to give advice, too) and finishing the photos as either a portrait or a composite image.

 After this workshop, I still went to the seminar.
-It was the same material, just without the hands-on component because it was in a conference room packed with hundreds of other attendees.
+It was the same material without the hands-on component because it was in a conference room packed with hundreds of other attendees.